ledatelescope/bifrost/docs/Common-installation-and-execution-problems.md

 `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/my/bifrost/installation`,

 where `/my/bifrost/installation` is the folder where you installed the Bifrost "lib" (in config.mk, this folder is given as `INSTALL_LIB_DIR`).
 This should add Bifrost to the PyCLibrary search path.

+#### OSError: libcudart.so.x.0: cannot open shared object file: No such file or directory

+Similar to the above error.
+You need to add the CUDA libraries to the LD_LIBRARY_PATH search path.

+`export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/my/cuda/installation`